 2015 - UWC Changshu China opened in 2015.

 2016 - UWC Thailand joined the UWC movement.

-2017 - UWC ISAK Japan will officially join the family.
+2017 - UWC ISAK Japan officially joined the family.